Welcome to Eastern Sierra Audubon

 ESAS is fortunate to have a solid core of Officers and Committee Chairs and we are always welcoming additions.
 Please contact anyone on the board if you are interested in volunteering.
 We currently need a programs coordinator and vice president.
 Join the board as a member-at-large and there are always smaller ways to help out, too.
 We also need volunteers for Birds in the Classroom, bird counts, and helping out with other events.

-ESAS has a new T-Shirt design with our new logo (right), available in many sizes, styles, and colors at Spellbinder Books in Bishop.
+ESAS has a new T-shirt design with our new logo (right), available in many sizes, styles, and colors at Spellbinder Books in Bishop.
 We often bring them to events to sell as well - especially community events where we have a table, such as the Mono Basin Bird Chautauqua or Banff Mountain Film Festival, among many others.
 Look for us and buy a tee shirt!
 Watch for hats or other items in the future, as well.
+For updates and more (and larger) photos, see our T-shirt page.